lm3nitro/Projects/MySQL/Part2-Import Database.md

 ![Pasted image 20240504124524](https://github.com/lm3nitro/Projects/assets/55665256/c9cf19ae-818b-4dca-92eb-d1f17e5da62e)

-We can confirm that 475 records were imported (This will be dependent on the data set used).
+I can confirm that 475 records were imported (This will be dependent on the data set used).
 Click *Finish*

 ![Pasted image 20240504124613](https://github.com/lm3nitro/Projects/assets/55665256/b76f3af2-0f86-467f-912a-12ea46b4f5d7)

-Once that completes, we can refresh and ensure that our table/dataset was imported properly:
+Once that completes, I refreshed and ensured that the table/dataset was imported properly:

 ![Pasted image 20240504124750](https://github.com/lm3nitro/Projects/assets/55665256/9381bbfd-f633-4707-9b92-52098d142fba)

-Now that we have our schema and dataset ready, we can now do some queries and see what information we are able to filter for.
+Now that I have my schema and dataset ready, I can now do some queries and see what information I am able to filter for.
 This is continued in the *MySQL Queries.md* page.